FDM Group

-FDM Group is an international recruitment company headquartered in London, United Kingdom with offices in Leeds, Glasgow, Brighton, New York City, Toronto, Reston, Frankfurt, Hong Kong, Singapore, Sydney and Shanghai.
-It is composed mostly of university graduates, returners to work and ex-military personnel, who are trained in the FDM Group academies before working as consultants for one of FDM Group's clients, primarily financial institutions and banks around the world.
-It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+FDM Group Limited is a British multinational information technology (IT) consulting company headquartered in London, United Kingdom.
+It is composed mostly of university graduates, returners to work and ex-military personnel, who are trained in the FDM Group Skills Labs before working as consultants for one of FDM Group's clients, primarily financial institutions and banks around the world.
+It is listed on the London Stock Exchange.

 History

-FDI was founded in Brighton by Rod Flavell, who became chief executive, and his wife, Jacqueline Flavell, in 1990.
+The company was founded in Brighton by Rod Flavell, who became chief executive, and his wife, Jacqueline Flavell, in 1990.
 They were joined by Brian Divett, who became chairman, and Julian Divett, who became chief operating officer, and the firm was named Flavell Divett.
 The company focused on IT recruitment until acquiring Mountfield Software in 1995.
 In 1998 the name changed to FDM Group to reflect this acquisition and the company began hiring, training and placing their own consultants (called Mounties) on-site with their clients.

 In April 2005, FDM Group floated on the Alternative Investment Market, raising £3 million net for the company.
 By 2009, the company completed a management buyout led by Rod and Sheila Flavell and Andy Brown, with the support of Inflexion, to once again bring the company private.
 In June 2014, FDM listed on the UK Stock Market, this time valued at £308 million on the London Stock Exchange.

-Training and initiatives

-FDM Group's model involves recruiting recent university graduates, returners to work and ex-forces to turn into consultants for their clients.
-Individuals go through several weeks of training in one of FDM Group's academy facilities before signing a two-year contract with the company to work as a consultant.
-As consultants, the employees work on the site of their clients which are mostly in the banking and finance industry.